About Us

 *ESF submits application to the Jr. League of Tampa and Girl Scout Troop 169 to plan and implement a special Christmas party for children with epilepsy.
 The request is approved.

 *ESF submits a proposal to the Tampa Bay Buccaneers to donate 24 tickets for children with epilepsy to attend the November 2, 2003 BUCs vs. New Orleans Saints football game.
-The request is approved.
+The request is approved. - 2004 – *Epilepsy Services Foundation, Inc. receives an additional $30,000.00 bequest from the Arthur & Georgia Kemp Trust.

 *Epilepsy Services Foundation, Inc. receives an additional $8,850.00 bequest from the Arthur & Georgia Kemp Trust.